LukasK/xq-reports/readme.md

 </report>
 ```

-*Note:* The `@item-id` of an item equals its location within the context, if no `ITEM-ID` option is passed.
+*Note:* The `@item-id` of an item equals its location within the context, if no `ITEM-ID` option

-### Reporting descendant text nodes of specific elements

-### Modifying a document

-### Modifying a database
+is passed.

 ### Modifying items depending on other items (f.i. ordering)

 All items identified by the `ITEMS` function within the context are passed to the `TEST` function.
 This enables us to report items with respect to other items.
-The following example normalizes the `pos` element:
+The following example normalizes the
+`pos` element:

 ```xquery
 r:as-xml(